 18. I would suggest adding a sentence or two referring summarizing the evidence and consensus regarding ACEi use in COVID patients with heart failure.

-This was added: (37, 38) (39)
+This was added: Of note, despite initial controversies with the use of ACE-inhibitors, large cohort studies (37, 38) and a randomized trial (39) found no association between ACE inhibitors and adverse outcomes.

 Arrhythmias